milikhin/seabass/README.md

 * Add ability to open hidden files
 * Think about tests
 * Think about amd64/x86
-* Add "About" page and move acknoweldgements there
+* Add "About" page and move acknowledgements there

 # Setup environment
 1. Add ubuntu platform.